The IGA has an online grant application process. Please scroll down for the link to our online application page.

 Annual requests for funding must be submitted by using this on-line application process on or before November 1st.
 To apply for a grant, complete the on-line grant application form and submit to the IGA.
 Applicants are reminded to closely follow the guidance notes when preparing their application.

-**Please note: All applications must be submitted on-line by November 1 at the IGA General Business Office.
-Under no circumstances will applications post-marked after this date be accepted and/or considered.
-Please do not fax your application.
+**Please note: All applications must be submitted on-line by November 1, and under no circumstances can applications be submitted after this date using this on-line process.